MarenKeneshov/Esquire_Cypher_0.3/README.md

 - Support for arbitrary files and encryption keys.

 The program provides an easy-to-use interface for working with files and encryption keys.
 Do not use the program for illegal purposes.

+THERE IS A DEMO VIDEO IN MY TG-CHANNEL: t.me/kensecproj